kaiohenricunha/aws-scalable-metabase-deployment/README.md

-# Scaling Metabase with EKS on Fargate and Karpenter and Keda
+# Scaling Metabase with EKS on Fargate, Karpenter and Keda

 The goal of this project is to demonstrate the use of Kubernetes on AWS to scale Metabase, an open-source business intelligence tool.
 The project uses the following tools: